-Enabling a Direct NFS Client By default Direct NFS Client serves mount entries found in /etc/mnttab.
+Enabling a Direct NFS Client By default Direct NFS Client serves mount entries found in /etc/mtab.
 No other configuration is required.
 You can use oranfstab to specify additional Oracle Database specific options to Direct NFS Client.
 For example, you can use oranfstab to specify additional paths for a mount point.

-A new Oracle Database specific file oranfstab can be added to either /var/opt/oracle or to \$ORACLE_HOME/dbs.
-When oranfstab is placed in \$ORACLE HOME/dbs, its entries are specific to a single database.
-However, when oranfstab is placed in /var/opt/oracle, then it is global to all Oracle databases, and hence can contain mount points for all Oracle databases.
+A new Oracle Database specific file oranfstab can be added to either /etc or to \$ORACLE_HOME/dbs.
+When oranfstab is placed in \$ORACLE_HOME/dbs, its entries are specific to a single database.
+However, when oranfstab is placed in /etc, then it is global to all Oracle databases, and hence can contain mount points for all Oracle databases.